 When sitting, move your ankles around in a circular motion and up and down to help your circulation and if you’re on your feet a lot, be sure to shift the weight between your legs.
 You should also stand up on the balls of your feet to flex your calf muscles, which will aid your circulation.

-While the movement promotes healthy vein function, running is high-impact, and running too frequently when you have varicose veins can aggravate them and cause swelling.
+While the movement promotes healthy vein function, it also could be the reason your varicose veins hurt.
+Running is high-impact, and running too frequently when you have varicose veins can aggravate them and cause swelling.
 If you’re noticing this happens when you run, try mixing up your workout routine, and replace a few runs with a lower-impact jog instead.

 Lifting weights can make your varicose veins hurt because you’re putting increased pressure on your abdomen.
 This straining can reduce the blood flow from your legs back to your heart, causing the blood to pool.
 This increases the pressure in your leg veins, which can cause vein damage.